gittromney/Playnite-NowPlaying/README.md

 This extension may be useful if you have a local library of PC Windows games, such as Abandonware or public domain games not available on the usual platforms (steam, epic, xbox game pass, etc), and you have limited space on your fast storage device(s).
 This extension allows to keep your games hosted on big-and-slow storage devices (HDDs, network drives/NAS, etc.), and can create & mangage cached copies of those games where there can be played from your fast storage device(s).

-Games must meet the following requirements to be eligible for game caching:
+### Games must meet the following requirements to be eligible for game caching:
-- Must be locally installed (added via Add Game -> Manually / Scan Automatically)
+- Must be locally installed (e.g. added via Add Game -> Manually or Scan Automatically)
 - Are playable from the installation directory on the big-and-slow host device (i.e. not in an archived state).
 - Are listed under the 'Playnite' library.
 - Have an empty Source (see Game Details -> General -> Source).